-Glue Stick screamed and ran away but he heard a sudden bang, some shouting, and had to turn around to see what had happened.
+Glue Stick screamed and ran away, but he heard a sudden bang and some shouting.
+He had to turn around to see what had happened.

-The helper, using its invisibility has an advantage, had dropped the anvil off of a building.
-It hit a barrel of oil which burst open and caused all the soldiers to slip.
+The helper, using its invisibility as an advantage, had dropped the anvil off of a building.
+It hit a barrel of oil that burst open and caused all the soldiers to slip.
 They were unable to get to their feet, slipping no matter how hard they tried to stand.

-The soldiers, although stuck on the ground, continued to shoot at the horse as he fled down the narrow street.
-Plenty of props, doors, and windows were destroyed but he managed to narrowly escape them once again.
-He ran straight into Evina and it startled both of them.
+The soldiers, although stuck on the ground, continued to shoot at Glue Stick as he fled down the narrow street.
+Plenty of props, doors, and windows were destroyed, but he managed to narrowly escape them once again.
+He ran straight into Evina, and it startled both of them.